Sunset Cliffs Classic Invitational Tournament Information

 In every major international competition these days, all those registered as adjudicators for the duration of the competition will have to attend a seminar/workshop.
 It is important that you attend this seminar, even though you have a wealth of experience in World's adjudication.
 This is because the Chief Adjudicator for the competition will have certain specific things that he/she will want you to focus upon in your adjudication and, as these will differ in perspective from previous competitions that you have attended, you will need to know them too.

 Similarly, once you register as an adjudicator, you can expect to adjudicate in all of the preliminary rounds of that competition.
-If you are adjudicating well, and the feedback that the Chief Adjudicator's Panel is getting on your post-debate discussions is good, then you might be honoured with selection to adjudicate after the break.
+If you are adjudicating well, and the feedback that the Chief Adjudicator's Panel is getting on your post-debate discussions is good, then you might be honored with selection to adjudicate after the break.
 In this light, once you register as an adjudicator, you should commit yourself to acquitting that responsibility until the Chief Adjudicator indicates that your services are no longer required.
 This means turning up to every briefing on time and in an appropriate physical and mental state.

 3.2 Rules and Regulations

-As an adjudicator, you should take some to familiarise yourself with the rules of the competition.
+As an adjudicator, you should take some to familiarize yourself with the rules of the competition.
 Any questions that you think you might want to ask during the seminar should be noted down, no matter how silly you might think them to be.
 Even if you don't ask them during the seminar proper, you can always approach one of the adjudication panel immediately after the seminar is over.

 3.3 Testing and Accreditation